In order to fulfil its role the Board’s duties are as follows:

 - implements the decisions of the Board and its Committees, with the support of his fellow Executive Director and top-level Senior Management;

 - ensures that the assets of the Group are adequately safeguarded and maintained;

 - is the Company’s primary spokesperson, communicating with external audiences, such as investors, analysts and the media;

-- chairs the HSSE Committee and thereby has direct involvement in the strategic management of Petra’s HSSE issues; and
+- chairs the HSSE Committee and thereby has direct involvement in the strategic management of Petra’s HSSE issues, including labour relations.

 - provides a sounding board for the Chairman and serves as an intermediary for the other Directors as necessary;